Small Groups

 Kaelyn Larson

-Associate Director of Connection and Discipleship
+Associate Director of Communications and Discipleship

 Jordan Anderson